 Conclusion

 The debit position is an important part of accounting and is used to record and monitor outstanding receivables.
-It enables an accurate assessment of a company's financial situation and thus forms the basis for well-founded decisions.
+It enables an accurate assessment of a company's financial situation and therefore forms the basis for well-founded decisions.
 An accurate and reliable debit position is therefore of great importance.

 Automating the debit position can help to save time and resources.
 By using modern accounting software, recurring tasks can be automated, which significantly reduces the workload.
 Automation also minimises the Risk of errors, as human error sources can be excluded.